Bob Costas: Notable calls

 Costas: [Over Kubek] And he hits it to deep left center!
 Look out!
 Do you believe it, it's gone!
 We will go to the 11th, tied at 11.

 October 28, 1995: Costas called Game 6 of the 1995 World Series, where the Atlanta Braves finally won their first ever World Series championship since moving to Atlanta in 1966.

 Left-center field, Grissom on the run.
 The team of the '90s has its World Championship!

 October 26, 1997: Costas called Game 7 of the 1997 World Series, where Édgar Rentería hit a walk off single to give the Florida Marlins their first World Series championship.
 Costas's call:

 The 0–1 pitch.
 A liner, off Nagy's glove, into center field!
 The Florida Marlins, have won the World Series!

 June 14, 1998: Costas called Game 6 of the 1998 NBA Finals, Michael Jordan and Phil Jackson's final game with the Chicago Bulls where Jordan hit a 20-foot jumpshot to put the Bulls up 87–86 with 5.2 seconds remaining.
 The Bulls would win the game by that score, giving them their sixth championship and third consecutive.
 Costas's call:

 Jordan with 43.
 Malone is doubled.
 They swat at him and steal it!
 Here comes Chicago.
 17 seconds.
 17 seconds, from Game 7, or from championship #6.
 Jordan, open, CHICAGO WITH THE LEAD!
 Timeout Utah, 5.2 seconds left.
 Michael Jordan, running on fumes, with 45 points.

 June 4, 2000: Costas called Game 7 of the 2000 Western Conference Finals for NBC's NBA coverage.
 Kobe Bryant threw an alley oop pass to Shaquille O'Neal to give the Lakers a six-point lead with 41.3 seconds remaining.
 Costas's call of the play:

 Portland has three timeouts left, the Lakers have two.
 Bryant ...
 TO SHAQ!

 September 25, 2014: Costas called Derek Jeter's final game at Yankee Stadium for MLB Network, where he hit an RBI single to win the game.
 Costas's call:

 A base hit to right!
 Here comes Richardson, they're waving him home!
 The throw, it's close but he scores!
 On a walk off hit by Derek Jeter!

-June 26, 2015: Costas called Pedro Strop's atrocious performance at Busch Stadium for MLB Network, where he gave up a home run for a blown save.
-Costas's call:

-Strop is on his way out, pointing towards the heavens.
-We can only ask, or wonder, that he's asking some departed relative for forgiveness for this atrocious performance.